rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 $\Hc : \Bb^* \to \Eb(\Fb_q)$ can be used to produce the generators.
 The URS can then be derived using a genesis string $s$:
 $$\text{URS} = \{ \Hc(s \cat 1), \Hc(s \cat 2), \dots, \Hc(s \cat D) \}$$
-This method is used in our implementation, as detailed in the implementation section

 ## Bulletproofs